 Guy plays a rare violin made by Francesco Roggieri in 1679.

 Veronika Eberle’s exceptional talent, the poise and maturity of her musicianship have been recognised by many of the world’s finest orchestras, venues and festivals, as well as by some of the most eminent conductors.

-Concerto highlights of 16/17 season include debuts with the Philadelphia Orchestra, San Francisco Symphony and Philharmonia Orchestra London and return invitations to the Montreal Symphony, Munich Kammerorchester and Bayerischer Rundfunk Munich.
-Veronika appeared in Hamburgische Staatsoper’s production of Lulu, performing Berg’s Violin Concerto, conducted by Kent Nagano and continues her association with the Kamerakademie Potsdam with a season-long residency.
-She recently made her debut with Boston Symphony Orchestra at Tanglewood, Mozarteaum Orchestra Salzburg, Radio France Philharmonic and the Hamburger Philharmoniker.
+Concerto highlights of 16-17 season included debuts with the Philadelphia Orchestra, San Francisco Symphony and Philharmonia Orchestra London and return invitations to the Montreal Symphony, Munich Kammerorchester and Bayerischer Rundfunk Munich.
+Veronika appeared in Hamburgische Staatsoper’s new production of Lulu, performing Berg’s Violin Concerto, conducted by Kent Nagano and continued her association with the Kamerakademie Potsdam with a season-long residency.

 Veronika Eberle plays the “Dragonetti” Stradivarius (1700), on generous loan from the Nippon Music Foundation.

-Recognised worldwide for her unique interpretations and virtuosity, Vilde Frang continues to develop into one of the most sought after young violinists on the concert platform.
-In 2012 she was unanimously awarded the Credit Suisse Young Artists Award which led to her acclaimed debut with the Wiener Philharmoniker under Bernard Haitink at the Lucerne Festival.
+In 2012 she was unanimously awarded the Credit Suisse Young Artists Award which led to her debut with the Wiener Philharmoniker under Bernard Haitink at the Lucerne Festival.